-(1) Represents a loan advanced to Mr. Stennett by a predecessor of Richardson Wealth to finance their subscription for shares which loan bears interest at a variable rate (currently set at prime plus 2.5%), and are repayable in full to Richardson Wealth on the earlier of the date Mr. Stennett, as borrower, ceases to be an employee of Richardson Wealth or when Mr. Stennett ceases to hold such shares in the Company and are secured by the shares acquired with the loan proceeds and certain other repayable loan.
+(1) Represents a loan advanced to Mr. Stennett, the former Chief Operating Officer of Richardson Wealth, by a predecessor of Richardson Wealth to finance their subscription for shares, which had a variable interest rate of prime plus 2.5%, and was repayable in full to Richardson Wealth on the earlier of cessation of employment or when he ceased to hold such shares in the Company.
+While outstanding, such loan was secured by the shares acquired with the loan proceeds and certain other repayable loans.